Ondraaasek/Hyprland-dotfiles/README.md

 These are my Hyprland dotfiles.
-They contain configs for btop, hypr, kitty, nvim, ranger, waybar, and wofi.
-Dependency list:
+They contain my configs and my own binaries, so put the configs in ~/.config/ and the binaries in /bin/ Dependency list:
   - Hyprland
   - Waybar
-  - Kitty
+  - Foot
   - swww
   - btop
   - nvim